elisaarghir/BrowserSimulation/README.md

 # BrowserSimulation
-The projects reprersents a simulation of a web browser history management architecture, modeled after mechanisms employed in modern browsers, utilizing advanced data structures such as doubly linked lists and stack-based implementations
+The project reprersents a simulation of a web browser history management architecture, modeled after mechanisms employed in modern browsers, utilizing advanced data structures such as doubly linked lists and stack-based implementations